 The Disaster Relief Benefit is designed to assist members who have been affected by a disaster and help get them back on their feet.
 If an eligible member suffers personal property loss as a result of any of the following specific disasters – flood, hurricane, earthquake, wildfire, or tornado – a benefit of up to $500 will be paid to cover out-of-pocket expenses.

 For qualifications, see eligibility details and application here.

-The Family Benefit provides up to five $1,000 awards annually for costs associated with senior care, child care, respite care, elementary and secondary education, or extracurricular activities.
+The Family Benefit provides up to five $1,000 awards annually for costs associated with senior care, child care, respite care, out of pocket medical expenses, or extracurricular activities.
 Applications are accepted between May 1 - July 1 each year.
 Each member applicant is asked to write an essay of 150 words or less on how this will help his or her family.
 An independent third party will select the winners.
 Members may apply for this benefit each year.

 To apply download and send in this application.

 The Member Matching Funds Benefit will match up to $500 when a lodge holds a fundraiser for a member in financial need because of illness, accident, or natural disaster.